 - Sides: 1-½" x ¾" straight grained wood (Qty = 4)

 - Backer panel: 13" x 13"

 The album frames can be made from any straight-grained wood that is free of knots.
 I choose poplar because is inexpensive, knot free, inexpensive and takes paint well.
 The local home center stocks pieces of poplar that are 1-½" wide x ¾" thick.
-A 5-foot length of poplar is enough wood to make an album cover frame and costs less than $5.
+A 5-foot length of poplar is enough wood to make an album cover frame and costs about $5.

 Step 1: Rough cut the 1-½ x ¾" stock into 15-inch lengths.
 Each frame needs four pieces.